Cynnamon893/Cynnamon893/README.md

-- 👋 Hey, I am Cynthia Austin, fresh out of university and ready to start programming professionally!
+- 👋 Hey, I am Cynthia Austin, fresh out of work and ready to get back in!
 - 👀 I am interested in improving my programming skills in a supportive environment.
 - 🌱 I am currently refreshing my Java knowledge.
 - 💞️ I am looking to collaborate on any interesting projects, especially involving coomplicated User Interfaces.